btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

 The release strengthens permissions and validation around invoices, API keys, server administration and other sensitive operations.
 It also includes several fixes and smaller improvements.

+This release includes several breaking changes:

+- **Checkout:** NFC payments are now disabled by default.
+They can be enabled under Store Settings > Checkout Experience.
+- **Invoices:** Zero-amount invoices are now blocked by default.
+Stores can allow them in their settings.
+- **Boltcards:** The desktop smartcard setup has been removed.
+BTCPay Server now opens the Boltcard app instead.
+- **Store users:** Invited users must accept their invitation before joining a store.
+- **Point of Sale:** The per-request `notificationUrl` has been removed.
+Invoices now use the notification URL configured for the app.

 We recommend that all server administrators update.
 For a standard BTCPay Server installation, go to **Server Settings > Maintenance > Update**.

 For a complete list of changes, see the [full release notes](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.4.4).